tyrannosrex/flutter_tagging_plus/README.md

 This fixes some bugs and has null safety.
 Also not web specific.

-This is just a hack until the oringal repo is updated.
+This is just a hack until the original repo is updated.

 ```
   flutter_tagging: